Appclusive/Net.Appclusive.Docs/docs/Installation/index.md

 * [Setup](Setup/)

-	Contains information about the initial provisioning of entities into the system
+	Contains information about the development environment setup and initial provisioning of entities into the system

 * [Onboarding](Onboarding/)